mouseless/baked/unreleased.md

   - `Swagger` implementation is added for greeting feature
   - `Logging` feature is added with `Request` implementation
   - `MockOverrider`feature is added with `FirstInterface` implementation
-  - `Business` features is added with no implementation.
+  - `Business` features is added with no implementation
-  - `HelloWorld` implementation of `Greeting` feature is now removed.
+  - `HelloWorld` implementation of `Greeting` feature is now removed